-- Where a weather station is required, as determined by Calgary Parks Water Management at the design stage, an ACE 3640 controller is also required. - 2) The developer shall purchase and install the weather station and controller. - The weather station shall be Davis Vantage Pro 2 Plus (cabled version). - 4) The weather station shall be installed on the antenna mast below the PIU antenna. - 5) Weather station configuration must be supplied to Calgary Parks Water Management upon installation (via e-mail is acceptable).
+- 1) Where a weather station is required, as determined by Calgary Parks Water Management at the design stage, an ACE 3640 controller is also required. - 2) The developer shall purchase and install the weather station and controller. - 3) The weather station shall be Davis Vantage Pro 2 Plus (cabled version). - 4) The weather station shall be installed on the antenna mast below the PIU antenna.